BackupTheBerlios/luca-erp-svn/cimarron/trunk/README.txt

 As there are several takes on what MVC means, we'll try to explain it here.

-Meanwhile, you might want to get your hands dirty with examples/LEEME.txt (yes, it's in spanish).
+Meanwhile, you might want to get your hands dirty with examples/LEEME.txt.
+Yes, it's in spanish, and right now, it's not even completely correct.
+The beginnings of an English-language tutorial are in the 'tutorial' directory.
+Alas, the API described in it is not completely implemented yet (it should be very soon).

 Dependencies
 ------------